unixorn/ha-mqtt-discoverable/README.md

 ### Docker

 If you only need to use the command line tools, the simplest way is to use them with `docker` or `nerdctl`.
 It won't interfere with your system python and potentially cause you issues there.

-You can use the [unixorn/ha-mqtt-discoverable](https://hub.docker.com/repository/docker/unixorn/ha-mqtt-discoverable) image on dockerhub directly, but if you add `$reporoot/bin` to your `$PATH`, the `hmd` script in there will automatically run the command line tools inside a docker container with `docker` or `nerdctl`, depending on what it finds in your `$PATH`.
+You can use the [unixorn/ha-mqtt-discoverable](https://hub.docker.com/repository/docker/unixorn/ha-mqtt-discoverable) image on dockerhub directly, but if you add `$reporoot/bin` to your `$PATH`, the `hmd` script there will automatically run the command line tools inside a docker container with `docker` or `nerdctl`, depending on what it finds in your `$PATH`.

 ## Supported entities